MaGnaL/prettier-config/README.md

 ## How to use in a project

+- install
-- install: `npm i @magnal/prettier-config prettier pretty-quick husky --save-dev`
+  - with npm: `npm i @magnal/prettier-config prettier pretty-quick husky --save-dev`
+  - with yarn: `yarn add @magnal/prettier-config prettier pretty-quick husky --dev`
 - create `.prettierrc` in project root with content `"@magnal/prettier-config"`
 - add to `package.json`: